vuejs/pinia/docs/core-concepts/getters.md

 ## Accessing other getters

 As with computed properties, you can combine multiple getters.
-Access any other getter via `this`:
+Access any other getter via `this`.
+Even if you are not using TypeScript, you can hint your IDE for types with the [JSDoc](https://jsdoc.app/tags-returns.html):

 ```js
 export const useStore = defineStore({